Value-based Care Collides with Competition

 Debbie and Tim, the Biden Administration has made a focal point of its agenda to “expand Americans’ access to quality, affordable health care and to reduce health care costs.”
 Hadn’t this been a focus of prior administrations, as well?
 After all, President Trump’s stated vision for health care was “to provide Americans with more choice, better care, and lower costs.”
 But before President Trump, President Obama signed the Affordable Care Act (“ACA”) into law, which, among other things, established a new agency, CMMI—it had the specific mission of improving patient care and lowering costs through development of alternative health care payments and service delivery models.
 Tim, so what’s new with respect to President Biden’s efforts?

-Tim McCrystal: John, you’re right—improving care, including access to care and lowering costs, is a consistent priority for the federal government, and, in fact, enjoys bipartisan support.
+Tim McCrystal: You’re right—improving care, including access to care and lowering costs, is a consistent priority for the federal government, and, in fact, enjoys bipartisan support.
 There are two things, however, that are noticeably different this time.
 First, we are seeing a more aggressive regulatory and enforcement stance regarding market access and competition.
 This is also reflected in an increased alignment and cooperation among federal agencies with respect to enforcement.

 Second, states are also taking aggressive action, including implementing new laws and regulations—and often creating new agencies—seeking to address cost, access, and competition issues.
 The idea is that creating a marketplace more conducive to competition will result in more affordable health care, higher quality services, and better access to essential services for patients.